seankmartin/Simuran/README.md

 Simultaneous Multi-Region Analysis.
 The general design is to have single objects with large amounts of information and an intuitive system to set this up.

+## OS specific setup

+### MAC OS

+- To use the UI, you will need to perform at least the following. brew install libpng
+- It is possible you may also need the MAC command line developer tools, but perhaps not.
+- To use doit on MAC, you will need the developer tools.

+### Extra functionality

+On top of the true requirements for this package.

+1. sumatra: see my repositories, allows for tracking runs of the code.
+2. gitpython: also git.
+Allows sumatra to check your version control (assuming using git and svn etc.)
+3. doit: PyPI, allows for setting up experiments with version tracking like mac.

 ## Objective

 Describe what is in your data and facilitate batch processing.